 How Are CD Rates Determined?

-Although these rates don't directly set CD interest rates, they do influence them.
-So, CD rates have also risen significantly over the past few years.
+So, CD rates also rose significantly over the past few years before starting to decline.
 Other interest rates, including those for credit cards, mortgages and savings accounts, have also risen significantly.

 The Takeaway: Are CDs Worth It Right Now?

-However, finding a long-term CD (such as five years) that competes with shorter-term CDs (such as three months) could be challenging.
+Finding a long-term CD (such as five years) that competes with shorter-term CDs (such as one year) could be challenging.
 It's also possible that if inflation becomes challenging again, the Fed could resume raising rates.
-Carefully consider your savings goals and be willing to adjust strategies if the economic climate changes in 2024.

 * Member Share, Member Advantage, or Early Saver savings account required to establish membership; not everyone will qualify.
 An early withdrawal penalty may apply.
 Fees will reduce earnings.